Executive Office (Northern Ireland)

-The Executive Office is a devolved Northern Ireland government department in the Northern Ireland Executive with overall responsibility for the running of the Executive.
+The Executive Office (TEO) is a devolved Northern Ireland government department in the Northern Ireland Executive with overall responsibility for the running of the Executive.
 The ministers with overall responsibility for the department are the First Minister and deputy First Minister.

-The department was originally known as the Office of the First Minister and Deputy First Minister, with the same capitalisation used in the department's logo.
+The department was originally known as the Office of the First Minister and deputy First Minister (OFMDFM), with the same capitalisation used in the department's logo.
 Following a change in policy in 2007 (see First Minister and deputy First Minister), the word "deputy" was then spelt with a lower-case d, but the older version of the name was retained in the logo.
-In May 2016, the department was renamed the Executive Office as a result of the Fresh Start Agreement.
+In May 2016, the department was renamed The Executive Office as a result of the Fresh Start Agreement.

 Ministers

-Until 9 January 2017, the First Minister and deputy First Minister were Arlene Foster (Democratic Unionist Party) and Martin McGuinness (Sinn Féin) respectively.
-On 9 January 2017, McGuinness resigned, forcing the vacancy of Foster's position under the rules of the Assembly.
-On 11 January 2020, Arlene Foster was reappointed First Minister with Michelle O'Neill of Sinn Féin appointed deputy First Minister.
+On 3 February 2024, the 6th Executive of Northern Ireland was formed.
+Michelle O'Neill (Sinn Féin) was appointed First Minister, and Emma Little-Pengelly (Democratic Unionist Party) was appointed deputy First Minister.

-They are assisted by two junior ministers: Gary Middleton (DUP) and Declan Kearney (Sinn Féin).
+Aisling Reilly (Sinn Féin) and Pam Cameron (Democratic Unionist Party) serve as junior Ministers.

 Responsibilities

-The Executive Office's overall aim is to “deliver a peaceful, fair, equal and prosperous society".
+The overall aim of The Executive Office (TEO) is to "deliver a peaceful, fair, equal and prosperous society".
 Its key stated objectives include: "driving investment and sustainable development"; "Tackling disadvantage and promoting equality of opportunity"; and the "effective operation of the institutions of government".

-The office has the following main responsibilities:
+TEO has the following main responsibilities: